 13. When you want to offer your gallery visitors more information while visiting your exhibition space

 The Exhibit can be used in your gallery space to provide additional information to your visitors via their smart phones.
-This might be extended wall labels and information for them to read online, additional views and image of each artwork to browse or videos for them to watch.
-Video content might be a studio tour so your visitors can watch each artist at work or artists and curators being interviewed about the exhibition.
+This might be extended wall labels and information for them to read online, additional images of each object or videos for them to watch.
+Video content might be a studio tour so your visitors can watch each artist at work or a curator being interviewed about the exhibition.
 This easily allows you to provide valuable information and insights to your visitors.